12 Common Beginner Writing Mistakes You Must Avoid

 Imagine a scene where two characters sit at a café discussing their childhoods in meticulous detail, solely for the reader’s benefit.
 Not only is this unrealistic, but it’s also uninteresting.
 Characters shouldn’t feel like walking encyclopedias or therapists— their primary role is to engage in meaningful interactions that drive the plot forward and reveal their personalities through action and dialogue.

-Avoid characters who exists solely to fulfill a plot’s needs conveniently.
+Avoid characters who exist solely to fulfill a plot’s needs conveniently.
 Likewise, throwing too many characters into the mix can turn your narrative into a confusing jumble of names and faces.
 Treat your characters like real people, giving them depth, motivation, and agency.
 Your readers will appreciate the authenticity, and your story will resonate on a deeper level.

 1. Flat, Generic Characters